pjolson/MySuiteBlog/blog/post2.md

     END

 This formula has been separated into lines for readability, but will work on just one line in the Saved Search editor.
-The formula is saying; If the quantity ordered - the quantity received is greater than 0, then highlight, italicize and center the words "Not Fully Received"; Otherwise writer the word "Received".
+The formula is saying: if the quantity ordered - the quantity received is greater than 0, then highlight, italicize and center the words "Not Fully Received"; otherwise, write the word "Received."

-In even plainer terms; If we still have items yet to be received, let me know by writing "Not Fully Received" and call that out to me by highlighting it; Otherwise simply write "Received".
+In even plainer terms, if we still have items yet to be received, let me know by writing "Not Fully Received" and call that out to me by highlighting it; if not, simply write "Received".

 In the editor tool it will look like this: